liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-To continue using the editor the same way you did before this change was implemented, you'll need to change your calls to `getText` method and use the `getHTML` method instead.
+To continue using the editor the same way you did before this change was implemented, you should change calls to the `getText` method to instead call the `getHTML` method.

 #### Why was this change made?

-This change was made to have a properly `getText` method in the editor's window API that returns just the editor's content without any html markup.
-This is used for blog's abstract field.
+This change was made in the editor's window API to provide a proper `getText` method that returns just the editor's content, without any HTML markup.
+This change is used for the blog abstract field.

 ---------------------------------------